Email filters for invoices: why they break and what actually works

 - XML e-invoices ignored — many EU vendors now send structured XML invoices (e-Factura, FatturaPA).
 Email filters can't distinguish an XML invoice from any other XML attachment.

 BillyBox takes a fundamentally different approach.
-Instead of rules you build and maintain, BillyBox scans every email in a given month and uses 50+ vendor patterns plus smart attachment detection to identify invoices automatically.
-No filters to configure, no rules to update.
+Instead of rules you build and maintain, BillyBox scans every email in a given month and uses 50+ vendor patterns plus AI classification to identify invoices automatically.
+The AI doesn't need a rule per vendor — it understands invoice content and automatically filters out logos, marketing PDFs, shipping labels, and newsletters.
+No filters to configure, no rules to update, and no silent breakage when vendors change their sender address.

 Connect your email

-Gmail (OAuth or app password), Zoho, or any IMAP provider.
+Gmail (OAuth or app password), Outlook/Hotmail (OAuth), Zoho, or any IMAP provider.
 Read-only access — BillyBox never modifies your inbox.

 Fetch a month of invoices